 British Gymnastics Foundation Privacy Notice

-Your privacy is extremely important to British Gymnastics Foundation (the Foundation) and we are fully committed to providing you with clear and transparent information about how we use your personal information.
+Your privacy is extremely important to British Gymnastics Foundation (the Foundation) and we are fully committed to providing you with clear and transparent information about how we use your personal data.
 We value the trust you give us when sharing your personal information.
 We will ensure robust measures are in place to keep your information secure and will only use it for the purposes outlined in this notice.

 You can contact our Data Protection Officer (DPO) at firstname.lastname@example.org or at British Gymnastics Foundation, Lilleshall National Sports Centre, Newport, Shropshire, TF10 9AT if you have any questions.